Eng-Elias/codetective/README.md

 ### 3. Fix Application
 - Choose fix strategy (edit or comment)
-- Configure backup options
+- Configure backup options and keep-backup settings
+- Select specific issues to fix or use "Select All"
-- Apply fixes with progress tracking
+- Apply fixes with progress tracking and button state management
 - View fix results and modified files
+- Fixed issues are automatically removed from the GUI
+- Real-time progress updates with disabled button during operations

 ## JSON Output Format